appacademy/campus-hybrid-setup/macos-setup.md

 ## Requirements

-You need to be running macOS Mojave or newer in order to follow these instructions.
+You need to be running macOS Mojave or newer to follow these instructions.

 ## Installing the software

-Install all of these pieces in order.
+Install all of the following software in order.

 ### Google Chrome